 In a recent report published by CARTO, a location intelligence provider, 66 percent of respondents believe location data is very or extremely important to their organizations' success, and 85 percent say it will be even more important three years from now.

 And yet, according to Forrester, almost all, 94 percent, of marketers have difficulty working with location data.
 The most tech-savvy organizations have grasped the ways to use location data and leverage the insights it provides, but many are at sea, knowing the intelligence is out there but not quite sure what to do with it.

-There's also GDPR to consider, because location data falls under the types of data that's protected under the new regulations.
+There's also GDPR to consider because location data falls under the types of data that are protected under the new regulations.

-That's why it makes sense to use a custom data orchestration platform like DataSwitch that segments your data in terms of key customer information (whether it's location or consent response), and in turn, organizes, interprets and activates it to safely leverage those powerful insights.
+That's why it makes sense to use a custom data solution that segments your data in terms of key customer information (whether it's location or consent response), and in turn, organizes, interprets, and activates it to safely leverage those powerful insights.

 Here are some ways marketers can use location data to target people right here, right now:

 Sports games, concerts, parades, and any big event where lots of people will gather are prime opportunities.
 Well-targeted, personalized messaging can create top-of-mind recognition for brands.

 Location data can allow you to see a customer's patterns, where they go, where they shop, and when.
 Using live location data, you can deliver a coupon to someone who walks by your business every day on their way to work.

 Local search ads